ENeoW/template.angular/README.md

 #### Generate documentation
 - `yarn docs` for generating documentation locally.
-- `yarn gh-pages` for generating documentation and uploading it to GitHub Pages.
-[Documentation example](https://trekhleb.github.io/angular-library-seed/).

 #### Explore the bundle
 - `yarn explorer` to find out where all your code in bundle is coming from.